mvaibhav131/MovieApp-MERN/README.md

  ## start the React app using command `npm start`
  ## Then your react app is started in  `localhost:3000`

- # DONE YOUR APP IS STARTED !!!!!
+ # CONGRATS YOUR FULLY RESPONSIVE MOVIE-APP IS STARTED !!!!!